 Families can select month-to-month services, a 6-month and a 12-month option.
 Why do we offer the longer programs?
 Because you need to be able to see the change.
 You will no see the same progress in using our services for one month that you will see in 12 and you need to be aware of that now.
 I really don’t have a magic want to wave.
 Our programs take hard work, dedication and commitment.
 I have told parents for years, that ABA (applied behavior analysis) is not something that only my staff and I do in one room of your home.
 ABA is a lifestyle change for the family.
 It will effect the way that you respond to and interact with your child.
 My goal is to teach you how to increase appropriate behaviors and decrease inappropriate ones through several processes.
 I am going to be there to support you and your child through these changes.

 How much do services cost?

 It is difficult to place a price on the cost of services without knowing you exact needs.
 We can provide an estimate of services based on a set number of hours within a specific program, but we would need to know which program you would like information for to be able to do that.
-You can obtain the best information by using the To speak with a representative link at the top of each page.

 How can I help my child will learn more with your program?